open-ephys/onix-docs/source/Resources/downloads.rst

    * - Version
      - Release Date
      - Release Notes
-   * - :download:`1.0.0 <../_static/downloads/onix-software-releases/onix-pcie-host-flash-tools-x64_v1.0.0.zip>`
+   * - :download:`1.0.0 <../_static/downloads/onix-software-releases/onix-pcie-controller-flash-tools-x64_v1.0.0.zip>`
      - 2022.11.27
      - Initial release.

-.. _pcie_host_image_download:
+.. _pcie_controller_image_download:

-PCIe Host Gateware Images
+PCIe Controller Gateware Images
 ______________________________________________

 .. warning::
-   Make sure that the host gateware image you download matches the PCIe Host Hardware version you have as shown in the table below.
+   Make sure that the controller gateware image you download matches the PCIe Controller Hardware version you have as shown in the table below.
 An incorrect gateware version will not report any error while updating but will cause failures during operation.